nodejs/node/doc/api/http.md

 * `socket` {net.Socket}

-When a new TCP stream is established. `socket` is an object of type [`net.Socket`][].
+This event is emitted when a new TCP stream is established. `socket` is typically an object of type [`net.Socket`][].
 Usually users will not want to access this event.
 In particular, the socket will not emit `'readable'` events because of how the protocol parser attaches to the socket.
 The `socket` can also be accessed at `request.connection`.

+*Note*: This event can also be explicitly emitted by users to inject connections into the HTTP server.
+In that case, any [`Duplex`][] stream can be passed.

 ### Event: 'request'
 <!-- YAML